foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

     default handler will be called, which will terminate the program.

-    If the interrupt is for the system timer, it calls a special interrupt handler for the system timer tick, which calls _frxt_timer_int then clears its bit from the mask.
-This interrupt cannot be hooked by the user-defined handler.
+    If the interrupt is for the system timer, it calls a special interrupt handler for the system timer tick, which handles timer tick processing.

     Finally, the handler calls _frxt_int_exit to allow FreeRTOS to perform any scheduling necessary and return either to the interrupted task